eFFECTOR Therapeutics Announce - GuruFocus.com

-The gross proceeds to the Company from the offering are expected to be approximately $7.5 million, before deducting the placement agent’s fees and other offering expenses payable by the Company.
+The gross proceeds to the Company from the offering, before deducting the placement agent’s fees and other offering expenses payable by the Company, were approximately $7.5 million.
 The Company intends to use the net proceeds from this offering, together with its existing cash and cash equivalents and short-term investments, for general corporate and working capital purposes, including funding our research and development.

-The securities described above (excluding the unregistered warrants and the shares of common stock underlying such warrants) are being offered and sold by the Company in a registered direct offering pursuant to a “shelf” registration statement on Form S-3 (File No. 333-267221) that was originally filed with the Securities and Exchange Commission (the “SEC”) on September 1, 2022 and became effective on September 9, 2022.
-The offering of such securities in the registered direct offering is being made only by means of a base prospectus and prospectus supplement that forms a part of the effective registration statement.
-A final prospectus supplement and the accompanying base prospectus relating to the registered direct offering will be filed with the SEC and will be available on the SEC’s website at www.sec.gov.
-Electronic copies of the final prospectus supplement and the accompanying base prospectus may also be obtained, when available, from H.C.
-Wainwright & Co., LLC at 430 Park Avenue, 3rd Floor, New York, NY 10022, by phone at (212) 856-5711 or e-mail at [email protected].
+The securities described above (excluding the unregistered warrants and the shares of common stock underlying such warrants) were offered and sold by the Company in a registered direct offering pursuant to a “shelf” registration statement on Form S-3 (File No. 333-267221) that was originally filed with the Securities and Exchange Commission (the “SEC”) on September 1, 2022 and became effective on September 9, 2022.
+The offering of such securities in the registered direct offering was made only by means of a base prospectus and prospectus supplement that forms a part of the effective registration statement.
+A final prospectus supplement and the accompanying base prospectus relating to the registered direct offering was filed with the SEC and are available on the SEC’s website at www.sec.gov.
+Electronic copies of the final prospectus supplement and the accompanying base prospectus may also be obtained from H.C.
+Wainwright & Co., LLC at 430 Park Avenue, 3rd Floor, New York, NY 10022, by phone at (212) 856-5711 or e-mail at [email protected]

 This press release shall not constitute an offer to sell or a solicitation of an offer to buy any of the securities described herein, nor shall there be any sale of these securities in any state or other jurisdiction in which such offer, solicitation or sale would be unlawful prior to the registration or qualification under the securities laws of any such state or other jurisdiction.